fadi1998/To-Do-App/README.md

 # To-Do-App

-This is a To-Do-App built using Java and MongoDB database
+## it was built using Java without any GUI library.
+## And uses MongoDB Atlas Cloud Server with the provider: Google Cloud Platform.